valentin994/valentin994/README.md

 ### Hi there 👋

 I'm a fullstack developer & tech writer from Croatia.
-I have had the chance to work in multiple industries, randing from bioscience, telecommunications to IoT.
+I have had the chance to work in multiple industries, ranging from bioscience, and telecommunications to IoT.
 I have published papers on artificial intelligence, but now I mostly write on medium. <br>

 ### My GitHub Stats :satellite: